KarlLearnsAI/MSc-Thesis/installation.md

 ## 5. Run the entire extended VLMaps codebase
 Make sure to change flags, depending on if you want to run all individual VLM evaluations and if it is the first time running the notebook.
 In will download all the neccessary data on the first run.
-Execute all cells inside the full-inmemory-test-openseed.ipynb.
+Execute all cells inside the modular-extended-VLMaps.ipynb notebook.